NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 Python
 ^^^^^^

-The framework provides the `_MDTF_python3_base <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/develop/src/conda/env_pythone3_base.yml>`__ Conda environment (recall the ``_MDTF`` prefix for framework-specific environment) as the generic Python environment, which you can install following the :ref:`instructions <ref-install>`.
+The framework provides the `_MDTF_python3_base <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/develop/src/conda/env_pythone3_base.yml>`__ Conda environment (recall the ``_MDTF`` prefix for framework-specific environment) as the generic Python environment, which you can install following the :ref:`instructions <ref-conda-install>`.
 You can then activate this environment by running in a terminal:

 ::